 All required work in any course must be completed by the date set by the course faculty member.
 A student who has not completed the research or written work for a course, may, with adequate reason and at the discretion of the faculty member, receive an "I" (incomplete).
-All of the course requirements for an incomplete course must be completed, and the "I" grade resolved, within the deadlines set forth by the university (March I for fall courses; August I for spring courses; October I for summer courses).
-After these deadlines, the "I" grade will permanently convert to an "F" grade.
-Any exceptions must be approved by the associate dean for graduate programs.
+All of the course requirements for an incomplete course must be completed, and the "I" grade resolved, within the deadlines set forth by the university (March 1st for fall courses; August 1st for spring courses; October 1st for summer courses).
+After these deadlines, the "I" grade will convert to an "F" grade.
+Any exceptions must be approved by the Associate Dean for Graduate Programs.

-All courses must be successfully completed and all incomplete course grades must be resolved in order for students to be eligible to sit for doctoral comprehensive examinations.
+All courses must be successfully completed and all incomplete course grades must be resolved in order for students to be eligible to complete the clinical practicum sequence.
 Students must successfully complete any pre-requisite course (and all of the requirements within that course) before being allowed to enroll in a subsequent course for which the incomplete course was a prerequisite.
 Students may not enroll in a graduate course while they have an "I" (incomplete) in a prerequisite course.